Rahulbaran/Notes/Databases/mysql.md

   - ENUM
   - FOREIGN KEY

+#### CHECK Constraint

-- **CHECK** constraint controls the value in a particular columns and ensures that the inserted value must be satisfied with the given condition.
+- It controls the value in a particular columns and ensures that the inserted value must be satisfied with the given condition.

 ```sql
 -- Syntax